Eyewear craziness

 The beginning

-One day, on the way to school with my daughter, I heard a woman shouting and running towards us from the other side of street.
-I was then thinking, what’s happening, is she crazy?
-After she arrived a few meters from us, I finally recognized my panicked neighbor, she was looking for her kids (they went to school alone that day), but I haven’t seen them.
-I couldn’t give a straight answer because I didn’t recognize her at first.
+One day, on the way to school with my daughter, I heard a woman shouting and running towards us from the other side of the street.
+I was then thinking, what is happening, is she crazy?
+After she arrived a few meters from us, I finally recognized my panicked neighbor; she was looking for her kids (they went to school alone that day), but I had not seen them.
+I could not give a straight answer because I did not recognize her at first.
 I decided it was time for an eye check.

 Eye Check

-I first got to a local ophthalmologist to have my eyes checked.
-She couldn’t get my right eye to 10 and gave me a prescription.
-I then wanted to see another doctor because I wasn’t confident with the first one.
-He got my eyes to 10 and found an error in the first prescription: if you are unsure of the doctor’s diagnosis, always ask for a second or even a third advice !
+I first went to a local ophthalmologist to have my eyes checked.
+She could not get my right eye to 10 and gave me a prescription.
+I then wanted to see another doctor because I was not confident with the first one.
+He got my eyes to 10 and found an error in the first prescription: if you are unsure of the doctor’s diagnosis, always ask for a second or even a third opinion!

 First glasses

 With the new prescription, I went to the local optician.
-I didn’t know a lot about brands and also didn’t have very strong requirements for glasses except:
+I did not know a lot about brands and also did not have very strong requirements for glasses except:

 Second glasses